 Being a good neighbor is understood by the company as being responsible for respecting the social and cultural values of the regions where KGHM operates.

 A perfect example of building relations with neighboring communities is the implementation of KGHM's CSR strategy in the Copper Belt in Poland.
 The company has for years supported local communities in activities connected with environmental protection, health protection, sport promotion, and the development of the arts and education.
 The company runs large scale programs promoting health, an active life style and voluntary work.
-For this purpose, KGHM has established the Polish Copper Foundation.
-The Foundation has already been very successful, having been involved in 2000 social projects between 2003-2013 with a total value of PLN 100 million.

 The values demonstrated by KGHM help to gain the trust of the culturally diversified communities and native inhabitants of the territories where KGHM is active.
 For instance, with respect to First Nations from Canada who have been historically granted a share in profits from the exploitation of their habitat, the company respects their laws and has made commitments towards them, believing that in this way it will help to improve their standard of living.